KevinDyke/Coursera-Getting-and-Cleaning-Data/codebook.md

 ##Measurements

 Each variable is the mean of a measurement for a subject and activity.
-Each measurement is a floating point numbers.
+Each measurement is a floating point number.

 - tBodyAcc_Mean_X
 - tBodyAcc_Mean_Y